Centres and organizations

 - Centre for Advanced Materials and Related Technology (CAMTEC)

-- Centre in Advanced Security, Privacy & Information Systems (ASPIRe)
+- Centre for Advanced Security, Privacy & Information Systems (ASPIRe)

 - Centre for Asia Pacific Initiatives (CAPI)